Judy Chan

-Judy Chan Kapui (born 4 April 1980) is a Hong Kong politician who is a current member of the Legislative Council of Hong Kong elected through the Elections Committee.
+Judy Chan Kapui (born 4 April 1980) is a Hong Kong politician who is a current member of the Legislative Council of Hong Kong elected through the Election Committee and re-elected through Hong Kong Island West in the 2025 Legislative Elections.
 She is a member of the New People's Party and was a former member of Southern District Council for South Horizons West, until 2019.

 Biography

-Daughter of an antique store owner, Chan lived on the Peak and graduated from Monash University.
+The daughter of an antique store owner, Chan lived on the Peak, one of Hong Kong's most affluent locations, and graduated from Monash University.
 She says that she worked in the United States for seven years before relocating to Hong Kong.
-She was a founding member of the New People's Party (NPP) and became known when she contested in the Southern District Council by-election in South Horizons West in 2014, defeating two pro-democracy heavyweights, the Democratic Party's former Legislative Council member Sin Chung-kai and People Power chairwoman Erica Yuen.
+She was a founding member of the New People's Party (NPP) and became known when she won the 2014 Southern District Council by-election in South Horizons West, defeating two pro-democracy heavyweights, the Democratic Party's former Legislative Councillor Sin Chung-kai and People Power chairwoman Erica Yuen.

 She then became seen as a future successor to NPP chairwoman Regina Ip.
-She also stood in the 2016 Legislative Council election in Hong Kong Island as a second candidate.
-Her ticket received more than 60,000 votes, the highest votes a ticket received in the constituency.
-She relinquished her United States citizenship to stand in the election.
+She stood unsuccessfully in the 2016 Legislative Council election in Hong Kong Island on a ticket, behind Ip, that received more than 60,000 votes, the highest in the poll.
+She had relinquished her United States citizenship to stand in the election.